rahmerh/notification-panel/README.md

 windowrulev2 = noborder, class:^(notify.panel)$
 ```

-How to toggle the panel is up to you, I personally use waybar and have included a simple bash script in this repo to toggle the panel.
-See my dotfiles for an example how to use these together.
+The make file installs a simple toggle script which you can execute however you like.
+I personally use waybar, see my dotfiles for an example.